Formula E announces five new drivers for third season

-LONDON Five new drivers will take part in the third Formula E season, organizers of the world's first fully electric car racing series have announced.
+LONDON (Reuters) - Five new drivers will take part in the third Formula E season, organizers of the world's first fully electric car racing series have announced.

 The drivers include World Touring Car Championship (WTCC) world champion Jose Maria Lopez of Argentina, the 2015 FIA GT World Cup winner Maro Engel of Germany and the winner of the 2015 FIA F3 European Championship, Felix Rosenqvist of Sweden.